luckyframework/lucky/UPGRADE_NOTES.md

 # Use the Crystal std-lib log for simple String messages
 Log.debug { "Logging some message" }

-# Use the Dexter extention for more complex logging
+# Use the Dexter extension for logging key/value data
 Log.dexter.info { {path: @context.request.path} }
 ```